ShenZheng2000/SAPNet-for-image-deraining/README.md

 Deep learning algorithms have recently achieved promising deraining performances on both the natural and synthetic rainy datasets.
 As an essential low-level pre-processing stage, a deraining network should clear the rain streaks and preserve the fine semantic details.
 However, most existing methods only consider low-level image restoration.
 That limits their performances at high-level tasks requiring precise semantic information.
 To address this issue, in this paper, we present a **segmentation-aware progressive network** (SAPNet) based upon contrastive learning for single image deraining.
 We start our method with a lightweight derain network formed with **progressive dilated units** (PDU).
 The PDU can significantly expand the receptive field and characterize multi-scale rain streaks without the heavy computation on multi-scale images.
 A fundamental aspect of this work is an **unsupervised background segmentation** (UBS) network initialized with ImageNet and Gaussian weights.
 The UBS can faithfully preserve an image's semantic information and improve the generalization ability to unseen photos.
 Furthermore, we introduce a **perceptual contrastive loss** (PCL) and a **learned perceptual image similarity loss** (LPISL) to regulate model learning.
 By exploiting the rainy image and groundtruth as the negative and the positive sample in the VGG-16 latent space, we bridge the fine semantic details between the derained image and the groundtruth in a fully constrained manner.
 Comprehensive experiments on synthetic and real-world rainy images show our model surpasses top-performing methods and aids object detection and semantic segmentation with considerable efficacy.

 # Model Architecture
-Click the small icon to view the pdf.
+Click this following link to view the pdf.

 ![Model Architecture Figure](resources/main_figure.pdf)

 # Comparison on Synthetic Rainy Images